-22.1 No guarantee – Mobility does not warrant or provide any guarantees in relation to the use of the Platform, the reliability of information provided to You through the Platform, nor the availability or functionality of the Platform.
+23.1 No guarantee – Mobility does not warrant or provide any guarantees in relation to the use of the Platform, the reliability of information provided to you through the Platform, nor the availability or functionality of the Platform.

-22.3 Governing Law – these Terms are governed by and construed in accordance with the laws of Victoria, Australia, and You accept the exclusive jurisdiction of its courts.
+These Terms are governed by and construed in accordance with the laws of Victoria, Australia, and you accept the exclusive jurisdiction of its courts.